-Social listening differs from standard social media monitoring in that it goes beyond “owned” conversation (such as on your Facebook business page) to learning from the “earned” conversation (across the full spectrum of public social media).
+Social listening differs from standard social media monitoring in that it goes beyond “owned” conversation (such as on your Facebook business page) to learn from the “earned” conversation (across the full spectrum of public social media).

 A teacher once smugly told me we have two ears and one mouth, and they should be used in that ratio.
-He wasn’t wrong, but he was smug.
+(He wasn’t wrong, but he was smug.)

 Social listening is just as important for your social media strategy as posting relevant and interesting content.
-Learning what makes your audience tick, how they talk about you, and even discovering great user generated content.
+You learn what makes your audience tick, how they talk about you, and even discover great user-generated content.

 In fact, it’s better than a focus group because the people talking are already actively engaged with your brand, and their opinions and observations are offered unsolicited.

-It can also be used to see what people are saying about your competitors, giving you a sneaky insight into their customer’s conversations across the social sphere.
+It can also be used to see what people are saying about your competitors, giving you a sneaky insight into their customers’ conversations across the social sphere.

 Related Post: Social Media Marketing 101

-Doing it manually on social platforms like Facebook and Twitter is very time consuming and can be challenging with standard search features, but might be necessary in some cases like monitoring specialized forums and niche Facebook Groups where a particular conversation is emerging.
+Doing it manually on social platforms like Facebook and Twitter is very time-consuming and can be challenging with standard search features.
+However, it might be necessary in some cases like monitoring specialized forums and niche Facebook Groups where a particular conversation is emerging.